vishnushiri02/SARS-Cov2/notes/Work_documented.md

 - All the following steps are coded in the Rmd file ```Work/Data_Analysis/Lineage_mapping.Rmd```
   - All the mutations pertaining to each of the lineage were combined.
   - From this only the spike mutations were considered for the downstream work.
   - Jaccard index (intersections of sets/Union of sets).
-If the Jaccard index is more than 0.5 then the lineages being compared are either considered as parental or neighbour depending on their pangolin string.
+If the Jaccard index is more than 0.5 then the lineages being compared are either considered as parental or neighbour depending on their pangolin string. [[Question on the treshold|Work_documented.possible_questions#3-the-jaccard-index-treshold-chosen-to-decide-a-parent-or-a-neighbour-is-50-is-this-okay]]
-    - The Lineages were mapped to parental lineage based on the the calculated jaaccard index which is based on the number of common spike mutations between pangolinlineages that have same names dropping the last character in the sublineage.
+    - The Lineages were mapped to parental lineage based on the the calculated jaccard index which is based on the number of common spike mutations between pangolin lineages that have same names dropping the last character in the sublineage.
 VOC/VUM/VOI were explicitely mapped based on the list taken from GISAID.
   - For Pangolin lineages that are considered as VOI/VUM/VOC, the  mapping is directly given in GISAID.
 This can be found in the file ```Work/Data_Analysis/GISAID_VOI_VOC_VOM_list.txt```.
     - This list was obtained by first downloading the Clade/Lineage,variants(tsv) from the GISAID Downloads prompt.
     - This tsv file has multiple columns.
 Interesting columns were type and Value.
 Using the following bash commands the list of GISAID_VOI_VOC_VOMlist.txt was compiled